mgreter/libsass/docs/build.md

 #### Including the LibSass version

 There is a function in `libsass` to query the current version.
 This has to be defined at compile time.
-We use a C macro for this, which can be defined by calling `g++ -DLIBSASS_VERSION="\"x.y.z.\""`.
+We use a C macro for this, which can be defined by calling e.g. `g++ -DLIBSASS_VERSION="\"x.y.z.\""`.
 The two quotes are necessary, since it needs to end up as a valid C string.
 Normally you do not need to do anything if you use the makefiles or autotools.
-They will try to fetch the version via git directly.
-If you only have the sources without the git repo, you can pass the version as an environment variable to `make` or `configure`:
+They will try to fetch the version either via an optional VERSION file or via git directly.
+If you only have the sources without the git repo, you can also pass the version as an environment variable to `make` or `configure`:

 ```
 export LIBSASS_VERSION="x.y.z."